hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/6-PROFIBUS-DP/2-Settings-PROFIBUS-DP-Master.md

 <br>

-##### 9. Perform a network scan.
+##### 9. Network Scan

 {% hint style="warning" %}
-\.      **The following items must be checked when performing a network scan.**
+\.      **\.
+When performing the Network Scan function, be sure to check the following.**

-\.      **(1) Whether the cable is connected**
+\.      **\.
+(1) Whether a cable is connected.**
-\.      **(2) Whether the terminating DIP switches are used**
+\.      **\.
+(2) Whether a termination DIP switch is used.**
 {% endhint %}

 {% hint style="info" %}
 \.
-The PROFIBUS-DP master supports the network scan function.
+PROFIBUS-DP master supports the Network Scan function.
 {% endhint %}

 {% hint style="info" %}
 \.
-Right-click the PROFIBUS-DP master device and then click the network scan menu.
+Right-click the PROFIBUS-DP master device and click Network Scan.
 {% endhint %}

 ![[Figure 1.3.6.2-13 Network Scan]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/6-PROFIBUS-DP/2-Master_setting/image_13.png>)

 {% hint style="warning" %}
 \.
-If there is no registered GSD file, the slave information will appear when a network scan is performed, but registration will not be possible.
+If there is no GSD file registered, the slave information will appear when the Network Scan function is performed, but registration is not possible.
 {% endhint %}

 {% hint style="info" %}
 \.
-If GSD files are normally registered, slave devices can be added through the network scan function.
+If a GSD file is normally registered, a slave device can be added using the Network Scan function.
 {% endhint %}

 ![[Figure 1.3.6.2-14 Network Scan]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/6-PROFIBUS-DP/2-Master_setting/image_14.png>)

 <br>

-##### 10. Perform a slave device configuration.
+##### 10. Configure the slave device.

 {% hint style="info" %}
 \.
-Click the disconnect button of the master device to perform the configuration of the slave device.
+Click Disconnect on the master device to configure the slave device.
 {% endhint %}

 ![[Figure 1.3.6.2-15 Slave Configuration]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/6-PROFIBUS-DP/2-Master_setting/image_15.png>)